aenglert42/my-first-docker-infrastructure/README.md

 ## How to launch
 ###### <p align="right">Previous: [Prerequisites](#prerequisites)&emsp;&emsp;[[Contents](#table-of-contents)]</p>
 Use the command ```make``` in the root directory of the repository.
-Then enter the url ```aenglert.42.fr``` in your browser.
+Then enter the url (by default: ```aenglert.42.fr```) in your browser.
 You will get a warning because of the self signed certificate.
 You will have to tell your browser that you want to open the page anyways (usually something like advanced->accept risk).
 Now you can surf the website.